codedestructed007/codedestructed007/README.md

 #  Data Scientist 👨‍💻

 ## About Me
 (*This page is more oriented towards my passion and my opinions.
-For my technical skills, please visit my portfolio webpage - [https://github.com/codedestructed007/codedestructed007].
+For my technical skills, please visit my [portfolio webpage](https://codedestructed007.github.io/Portfolio/).
 Feel free to explore my projects and coding proficiency there*)

 Welcome to my GitHub profile! 🚀 I'm a data scientist with a passion for Steve Jobs' innovative spirit.
 Just like Steve, I believe in thinking different and using data to drive extraordinary results.